mwkorver/lambda-gdal_translate/README.md

 This is based on Hector Castro's [lambda-gdalinfo](https://github.com/hectcastro/lambda-gdalinfo) where he shows how to wrap gdalinfo using js to run on AWS Lambda.
-If you are new to AWS Lambda, a good place to start is [here]( http://docs.aws.amazon.com/lambda/latest/dg/getting-started.html) Also, there is an overview about running arbitrary executables [here](https://aws.amazon.com/blogs/compute/running-executables-in-aws-lambda/).
+If you are new to AWS Lambda, a good place to start is [here]( http://docs.aws.amazon.com/lambda/latest/dg/getting-started.html) Also, there is an overview about running arbitrary executables Lambda [here](https://aws.amazon.com/blogs/compute/running-executables-in-aws-lambda/).

 # lambda-gdal_translate